Introduction#

 • Load ITS_LIVE data from AWS S3 buckets Lazily load cloud datasets using xarray, dask and zarr

-• Convert vector polygons to raster Data manipulation with geopandas, xarray and geocube
+• Convert vector polygons to raster Data manipulation with GeoPandas, Xarray, rioxarray, and Xvec

 • Inspect large, multi-dimensional dataset Use xarray label-based and index-based selection methods